Friday, June 22, 2018

 Holy Cross School Grade 2 and 3 combined lesson

 Deb demonstrated a Grade 2 and 3 lesson at the Holy Cross primary school.
-She selected a text from the Grae 3 Literacy Rainbow books that the Department of Education supplies to the schools.
+She selected a text from the Grade 3 Literacy Rainbow books that the Department of Education supplies to the schools.

 The Preparing for Reading stage

-The Makinng Sentences stage
+The Making Sentences stage

 Victoria Primary Grade 4 Factual Text lesson

 The topic for this lesson was 'Energy'.
 A number of the Intermediate Phase teachers came to observe the lesson.
 Deb managed to get quite far in the cycle - she completed the Joint Rewriting section where the learners constructed notes together from the keywords.
-The teacher decided she would complete the lesson when we left and she did the Independent Construction session where each learner makes their own notes from the keywords, in the same way they have just been taught.
+The teacher decided she would complete the lesson when we left and she did the Independent Construction session where each learner makes their own notes from the keywords, in the same way that they have just been taught.

 Preparing for Reading stage